-Shallow aquifer groundwater elevation reflect unconfined conditions.
 As described previously, where shallow aquifer groundwater reaches the ground surface, groundwater discharges to springs and creeks.
 This drainage is observed within and adjacent to the NMMA, in Black Lake Canyon, Little Oso Flaco Creek, and in the nearby coastal dune lakes.
 The standing water in these surface water features reflects the groundwater elevation in the shallow aquifer.
 The water levels in these surface water features have been intermittently monitored and can be used to represent the shallow aquifer groundwater elevation if recent measurements are available.
 Perched groundwater occurs locally where fine-grained lenses occur within the shallow aquifer.
-Perching layers and relatively high groundwater elevation have been observed in the southeastern portion of the NMMA and in the northern portion of the NMMA, north of Halcyon Road.
+Perching layers and relatively high groundwater elevation have been observed in the southeastern portion of the NMMA and in the northern portion of the NMMA, north of Halcyon Road, among other possible locales within the NMMA.

-Groundwater flow from the Los Berros Creek alluvium toward the NMMA can occur where the alluvium overlies or is in contact with the shallow and deep aquifers along the southern edge of the Los Berros Valley.
-Hydrogeologic parameters can then be used, along with groundwater levels, to estimate the amount of groundwater flow that occurs at Los Berros Valley alluvium and NMMA basin sediments interface.
-The TG is evaluating the alluvial valley aquifer and seasonal conditions.
+Groundwater flow from the Los Berros Creek alluvium toward the NMMA can occur where the alluvium overlies or is in contact with the NMMA shallow and deep aquifers along the southern edge of the Los Berros Valley.
+The TG is evaluating the nature of groundwater connection and flow between Los Berros Valley alluvium and the adjacent NMMA aquifers.